ashwinath/money-tracker-telegram/README.md

 ## Introduction

 To account for everyday spending, I have been writing into my saved messages and parsing them every month.
 This is extremely tedious.
-The aim here is to write a small parser to understand how I spend
+The aim here is to write a small parser to understand how I spend, and to be consumed by [Financials](https://github.com/ashwinath/financials).

 ## Telegram API Definition